facelessuser/ScopeHunter/docs/src/markdown/usage.md

 For modes like `show_panel`, `console_log`, and `show_popup` you can control the info displayed.
 You can keep it just to the scope, or you can extend it show other useful info.

+!!! warning "Sublime 3150+"
+    ScopeHunter currently will ignore `show_simulated_alpha_colors` and `selectors` as the color scheme format has drastically changed.
+These settings may be removed in the future.

 ```js
     ///////////////////////////
     // Additional Scope Info